Organizational Privacy Best Practices

-Privacy is professionalism.
+Respecting privacy shows professionalism.
 Organizations that protect information demonstrate consent, control, and care.
-This guide provides steps for implementing respectful practices and for using Organizational PAM Cards to reinforce a culture of privacy.
+This guide provides steps for implementing respectful practices and for accepting PAM-Cards to reinforce a culture of privacy.

 Quick Start